dtortosa/Mixture_Density_Regression_pipeline/README.md

 To run the script, you have to type the command `echo +x MDR_script.py` in the terminal and then you can use run it by typing `./MDR_script.py`.

 The script will automatically generate a "results" folder where figures and tables of each population and window size will be saved.
+The figures are saved in "pdf", while the tables are saved as ".txt", but they can be easily opened in a spreadsheet.

 ## References